Issue

 While both the flu and COVID-19 are respiratory illnesses caused by viruses, they differ in how severe the infection can be, how they spread (transmission) and the risks of complications.
 A key difference is that severe illness is more common with a COVID-19 infection than with the flu.

-Stay safe in fall 2024 by keeping up-to-date on your vaccines.
+Stay safe this winter by keeping up-to-date on your vaccines.
 To learn if you are due for a follow-up dose, speak with a qualified health-care professional or visit your local pharmacy.

 Media Attachments Related Posts